Car insurance when someone dies: no probate needed to cancel it

 Key steps: what to do and what to avoid

-| Do | Do not |
+Do Do not

-| Notify the insurer promptly — within a week or two of the death if possible | Drive the car before confirming with the insurer that cover is in place |
+Notify the insurer promptly – within a week or two of the death if possible Drive the car before confirming with the insurer that cover is in place

-| Ask whether any grace period applies and when cover ends | Assume a named driver on the original policy is still covered after the policyholder's death |
+Ask whether any grace period applies and when cover ends Assume a named driver on the original policy is still covered after the policyholder's death

-| Ask for cancellation fees to be waived (most insurers will agree) | Assume Tell Us Once has notified the insurer — it has not |
+Ask for cancellation fees to be waived (most insurers will agree, and Consumer Duty obligations support this) Assume Tell Us Once has notified the insurer – it has not

-| Request a pro-rata refund of unused premium | Cancel the direct debit before notifying the insurer — let the cancellation go through the insurer first |
+Request a pro-rata refund of unused premium Cancel the direct debit before notifying the insurer – let the cancellation go through the insurer first

-| Arrange temporary or new cover before driving | Leave the vehicle uninsured for extended periods — even in storage, third-party fire and theft cover is sensible |
+Arrange temporary cover before driving, using providers like Cuvva or Tempcover Leave the vehicle uninsured for extended periods – even in storage, third-party fire and theft cover is sensible

-| Ask the insurer about the no-claims discount record, especially for a surviving spouse setting up their own policy | Forget to notify the finance company if the vehicle is on PCP or HP |
+Ask the insurer about no-claims discount history, especially for a surviving spouse setting up their own policy Forget to notify the finance company if the vehicle is on PCP or HP

-| Complete DVLA V5C transfer before the car is driven by the new keeper (see DVLA bereavement guide) | Sell the car before checking whether probate is needed to give the executor authority to do so |
+Complete DVLA V5C transfer before the car is driven by the new keeper (DVLA guide) Sell the car before checking whether probate is needed to give the executor authority to do so

 Summary

 Car insurance does not carry over when a policyholder dies.
-The policy must be cancelled, and the insurer will refund any unused premium to the estate — usually without a cancellation fee.
-No one should drive the vehicle without first confirming that new, valid insurance is in place in their own name.
+The policy must be cancelled, and the insurer will refund any unused premium to the estate – usually without a cancellation fee, and under FCA Consumer Duty rules they are expected to process this fairly and promptly.

-The insurance step and the DVLA step are separate: Tell Us Once handles the DVLA notification (driving licence cancellation, keeper records, vehicle tax), but it does not touch the insurance policy.
+The insurance step and the DVLA step are separate.
+Tell Us Once handles the DVLA notification (driving licence cancellation, keeper records, vehicle tax), but it does not touch the insurance policy.
 That requires a direct call to the insurer.

 Related guides: